ubuntu army

 a two-way street

 During more sedate, domestic times, we do not prioritise money and donation.
-Instead, we offer our time, our skills, our support, our love, our resource, ourselves to the family in our Link.
+Instead, we offer our time, our skills, our support, our love, our resource, ourselves to the people in our Link.
 Jump in.
 Get involved.
 Build your link, your relationships, your friendships.
 Get connected.
+Invest in the relationships that are developing.
+This applies to everyone involved as an Ubuntu Link is a two-way street.
+While resource may flow, more often, in one direction, we all have our own unique, interesting and valuable selves to offer.
+We all have time, skills, support, and love to offer.

 money

-With that said, financial contributions to the members of your Link are not a prerequisite to establishing a Link.
-The personal connections between you and your Link are far more important than donation, and will generally yield solutions to financial challenges within your Link, when they arise.
+With that said, financial contributions to the members of your Link are not a prerequisite for establishing a Link.
+The personal connections between you and your Link are far more important than contribution.
+Where charity often gives without due diligence, or proper management, your ability to detect dishonesty around financial support is much enhanced, as you have a personal relationship with the members of your Link.
+You know each other.
+The personal connections between you and the members of your Link will produce financial clarity and solutions to financial challenges, if they arise.

 UBUNTU ARMY FUND